Adoption in California: Differences between independent and agency adoption

+Ban on adoption facilitators

+In 2023, the state enacted a new law to prohibit adoption facilitators from operating in the state.
+The law repealed the state's prior Adoption Facilitator Program, effective January 1, 2024.
+The state agency responsible for enforcing the new law lists some of the common practices and services of adoption facilitators, including arranging contact between a birth parent and prospective adoptive parents; advertising for the purpose of soliciting parties to an adoption; locating children for an adoption; acting as an intermediary between the parties to an adoption; and charging a fee or other valuable consideration for services rendered.
+As of January 1, 2024, only licensed adoption agencies may engage in these activities in the state.

 California adoption law

 Adoptions are governed by the Family Code.
 In both agency and independent adoptions, the placing birth parent signs relinquishment documents a few days after birth, in the presence of a licensed social worker and two witnesses.
 This can become permanent up to 30 days later, or she can waive those 30 days and make the consent permanent immediately.
 The vast majority of adoptions are successful and few birth parents change their mind, in large part due to adoption counseling provided prior to the placement.
 Birth fathers can elect to sign the same consenting forms as the birth mother.
 As a practical matter, however, some non-marital birth fathers can't be found, or decline to be involved.
 California law allows their rights to be terminated if they don't come forward to actively object, or if they can't be found or their identity is unknown.

 Costs of independent and agency adoption

 The home study fee is set at $4,500 in independent adoption, whether done by the California Department of Social Services, or the county equivalent.
 Attorney fees can range from $1,000 to $15,000, depending upon the services required and the complexity of the adoption.
 Counseling fees (provided by a person called an Adoption Services Provider) are usually about $700.
 Some birth mothers need help with pregnancy-related expenses (medical, food, et cetera), which can range from zero to thousands of dollars.
 Only pregnancy and adoption-related assistance may be legally provided and all expenses must be disclosed to the court.

 Private adoption agencies, like attorneys in an independent adoption, can charge what they feel is appropriate for the services rendered.
 To perform the home study, provide counseling and take the birth parent's relinquishment, the fee can range from $5,000 to $50,000.
 Like independent adoption, the birth mother may have expenses for the adoptive parents to provide.
 Public agencies, finding homes for waiting children, charge either no fee, or not in excess of $500.
 The government basically underwrites the cost to find homes for children who otherwise would be staying in foster care and benefit from a permanent and loving home.